RecipeShare Test Kitchen

 We use affiliate links, which may earn us a small commission at no extra cost to you.

-Heat a grill pan or cast-iron skillet over medium-high heat.
+Heat a grill pan or skillet over medium-high heat.

 Create and edit your own recipes, import from most websites, plan your week, and build smart grocery lists.